How do I apply for a Full-time Year 1 course in CIT?

 - Cut-off points are only relevant where the numbers of qualified applicants for a course exceed the available places.

 Where can I get further information on cut-off points?

 - CIT Round 1 cut-off points for the previous year are available inside the back cover of the CIT full-time Handbook and on the CAO website, www.cao.ie, under Points.

 I am a student of another Institute of Technology or University, how do I apply to transfer to a Post Year 1 course in CIT?

-- If you wish to apply for the second or subsequent year of a course in CIT you must complete an Application Form Full-time courses.
-This completed form must be returned to the CIT Admissions Office on or before 1st May.
-Attach your results, or forward them as soon as they become available.
-Alternatively contact the Admissions Office for a form: email email@example.com or telephone: 021 4335041/5044.
+- If you wish to apply for the second or subsequent year of a course in CIT you must complete apply by 1st May.
+The applicaiton procedure will be clarified here shortly.
+When applying, attach your results, or forward them as soon as they become available.
+Alternatively contact the Admissions Office for a form: email email@example.com or telephone: 021 4335040.

 - Information is available here.
 A list of Taught postgraduate courses is available here.
 Further enquiries concerning applications to Postgraduate programmes should be made to the relevant Head of Department or firstname.lastname@example.org.

 - The School of Graduate Studies will answer any general queries, tel: (00353) 021 4335099 or email email@example.com.
 Contact the department you are interested in directly for more specific queries on a programme or research opportunity.
 You can find the contact details of departments by visiting the link: CIT Faculties and Colleges on the CIT website.